Tales from the Crypt(ography) Lab with Dr. Kristin Lauter | Microsoft Research Podcast, April 11, 2018

 Homomorphic encryption solves this problem, as it allows the cloud service to perform the computations while protecting the customer’s data with a state-of-the-art cryptographic security guarantee.
 The cloud only ever sees encrypted data, and only the customer can reveal the result of the computation.

-We developed and actively maintain the Simple Encrypted Arithmetic Library – SEAL, with the goal of making homomorphic encryption available in an easy-to-use form both to experts and to non-experts.
+We developed and actively maintain the Simple Encrypted Arithmetic Library (Microsoft SEAL), with the goal of making homomorphic encryption available in an easy-to-use form both to experts and to non-experts.
 For more information visit sealcrypto.org.
 Microsoft SEAL is available for download on GitHub.

 We demonstrated (see paper) that deep learning on homomorphically encrypted data is indeed feasible.
 This approach can have a wide range of applications in cloud industry, healthcare, genomics, and finance.

 Homomorphic encryption is ready to be standardized, and we are actively working towards this goal.
 Towards this effort, we hosted a Homomorphic Encryption Standardization Workshop at Microsoft in July 2017, gathering together a large group of experts from industry, academia, and government to discuss the way ahead.
 More information on the standardization efforts can be found at http://HomomorphicEncryption.org.

 Learn more about the next Homomorphic Encryption Standardization Workshop on August 17, 2019.